-- (k) An Earthworks Management Plan (EMP) that addresses all potential adverse effects of the proposed earthworks shall be submitted with any consent application covering earthworks.
-As a minimum, the EMP will need to address at least the following matters: - Windblown soil. - Sediment control and stormwater run-off. - Maintenance of local drainage paths from adjoining properties. - Progressive top soiling and re-vegetation immediately following completion of each stage of the works. - The control of noise, vibration and other construction related effects. - A monitoring program for effects of the earthworks on and off site. - The discovery of an unrecorded archaeological site.
+- (I) An Earthworks Management Plan (EMP) that addresses all potential adverse effects of the proposed earthworks shall be submitted with any consent application covering earthworks.
+As a minimum, the EMP will need to address at least the following matters: - windblown soil - sediment control and stormwater run-off - maintenance of local drainage paths from adjoining properties - progressive top soiling and re-vegetation immediately following completion of each stage of the works - the control of noise, vibration and other construction-related effects - a monitoring program for effects of the earthworks on and off site - the discovery of an unrecorded archaeological site.